-Students who participate in the Florida Prepaid Tuition Plan must present a valid Florida Prepaid Identification Card and a photo ID to a campus cashier each semester they register for classes as well as whenever they make a change during the add/drop period of each semester.
+Students who participate in the Florida Prepaid Tuition Plan must email their Florida Prepaid Identification Card to studentaccounts@cf.edu each semester they register for classes as well as whenever they make a change during the add/drop period of each semester.
+The email must contain their name, student ID#, semester they would like to apply their FLPP to, and the amount of credits.
 The card must apply to the appropriate academic year and be signed by the student.
 Students participating in this program are responsible for any amounts not covered by their plan.
 Any remaining balance must be paid by the fee due date on the student's schedule.